Premkumar9799817360/DataAnalysis_using_excel/README.md

-Excel Dashboard - IPL 2023 MOST RUNS
+#Excel Dashboard - IPL 2023 MOST RUNS

+I made a simple Excel dashboard using some Excel concepts like pivot table charts and other Excel functions.
+In which dashboard uses IPL 2023 batting most run data.
+Data gathered from ----->  https://www.espncricinfo.com/records/tournament/batting-most-runs-career/indian-premier-league-2023-15129